Barkol Kazakh Autonomous County: Economy

 The economy of Barkol is mainly based on resource-based industry, agriculture, animal husbandry and tourism.
 In 1996, it was designated as an animal husbandry county by the autonomous region.
-There are 28.66 million mu (1.91 million hectares) of natural grassland and 19.98 million mu of usable grassland, including of high-quality mowing fields.
+There are 28.66 million mu (1.91 million hectares) of natural grassland and 19.98 million mu of usable grassland, including 180,000 mu (12,000 ha) of high-quality mowing fields.
 The main specialty livestock are Barkol horse, Barkol Bactrian camel, Xinjiang brown cattle, Barkol Kazakh meat sheep, and Barkol velvet.
 Goats, Altai big-tailed sheep, etc. Among them, Barkol's "Likun" brand beef and mutton, and potatoes have been certified by China's national "green food".
-Barkol has of arable land, including of basic farmland, and about of sown annually.
+Barkol has 504,000 mu (33,600 ha) of arable land, including 366,000 mu (24,400 ha) of basic farmland, and about 300,000 mu (20,000 ha) of sown annually.
 The main agricultural products are potatoes, Dalu vegetables, barley, wheat, late-ripening cantaloupe, etc. Chinese herbal medicines include snow lotus, cistanche, licorice, ephedra, mint, motherwort, wolfberry, etc. Since the 1960s, the construction of the reservoir has provided a good environment for fish growth.
-In 2010, the water surface area of Barkol was 256.33 hectares, and the main fish were carp and crucian carp.
+In 2010, the water surface area of Barkol was 256.33 ha, and the main fish were carp and crucian carp.
 But the water temperature is low, the fish has a long wintering period and a short growth period.
 The large quantity of Artemia in Lake Barkol is a high-quality fish bait.
 The main industrial products are coal, wind power, thenardite, alkali sulfide, crude oil, gold, etc.

 In 2019, the regional GDP of Barkol Kazakh Autonomous County was 7.86806 billion yuan, the added value of the primary industry was 1.00353 billion yuan, the added value of the secondary industry was 4.35177 billion yuan, the general public budget revenue was 585.06 million yuan, and the general public budget expenditure was 2.1399 billion yuan.
 The disposable income of urban and rural residents reached 32,387 yuan and 14,758 yuan respectively, and the added value of industries above designated size reached 3 billion yuan.
-Planting of wheat, of edible sunflower, of open field vegetables and of potatoes, the coverage rate of good crop varieties is 98%; 6,094 cattle have been improved in cold breeding, with an improvement rate of 75%; 435,100 livestock of various types have been slaughtered.
+Planting 261,300 mu (17,420 ha) of wheat, 15,000 mu (1,000 ha) of edible sunflower, 8,000 mu (500 ha) of open field vegetables and 4,500 mu (300 ha) of potatoes, the coverage rate of good crop varieties is 98%; 6,094 cattle have been improved in cold breeding, with an improvement rate of 75%; 435,100 livestock of various types have been slaughtered.
 First, the commodity rate reached 85.7%.
 The annual output of wind power was 5.5 billion kWh, and the output value of agricultural product processing enterprises was 109 million yuan, with online purchases of 27.95 million yuan and sales of 11.38 million yuan, an increase of 67% and 74% respectively.
 It received 2 million tourists throughout the year, achieved tourism revenue of 500 million yuan, and tax revenue of 119 million yuan.